John Shea (archaeologist)

 John Joseph Shea (born 9 May 1960 in Hamilton, Massachusetts) is an American archaeologist and paleoanthropologist.
 He has been a professor of anthropology at Stony Brook University in New York since 1992.

 Background

 Shea was born in 1960 to Joseph P. and Gloria C. (Cyr) Shea.

-In 1982 he earned a BA in Archaeology and Anthropology from Boston University and a Ph.D. from Harvard in Anthropology in 1991.
+In 1982 he earned a BA in Archaeology and Anthropology from Boston University and a PhD from Harvard in Anthropology in 1991.
 His first doctoral advisor was Glynn Isaac, after whose death, Ofer Bar-Yosef, David Pilbeam, and K.C.
 Chang oversaw his training.

 Shea has conducted archaeological fieldwork in Israel, Jordan, Eritrea, Ethiopia, Kenya, Tanzania, Belize, New Mexico, and Massachusetts.
 He is married to Patricia L. Crawford and resides in Stony Brook, New York and Santa Fe, New Mexico.